Full-stack Physics-level model of cascaded entanglement links: Mathematical Principles

 \subsubsection{Initial Covariance Matrix of the Cascaded/ZALM Source}

 The single-mode cascaded source and the single-mode ZALM source are equivalent, and hence the formulation of the covariance matrices in this section apply for both cases.
-There exist some nuances for modeling the frequency multiplexing components of the ZALM source which are not explored in this paper, but rather in a sister publication \cite{richardson_spectral_mode}.
+There exist some nuances for modeling the frequency multiplexing components of the ZALM source which are not explored in this paper.

 The initial covariance matrix of the cascaded source $V_{casc,i}$ is related to the covariance matrix of the SPDC source $V_{spdc}$ by

 Where $V_{spdc}$ follows from \ref{vspdc} and $P_3$ is a permutation matrix that ensures the covariance matrix is in "qqpp" representation.
 This translation from "qpqp" to "qqpp" is done for two reasons.
 First, the expressions for the K-function formalism as presented in \cite{gagatsos_efficient_2019} are in "qqpp".
 Second, the heralding Bell state measurement which will be performed next is slightly less complicated when considered in "qqpp".